yiisoft/di/README.md

 Because `EngineInterface` is listed there it will then call the `register()` method of the `CarFactoryProvider`.

-**Note**, you can use deferred service providers not just to defer bootstrap of heavy services but also to register your services to the container only when they are actually needed.

 ## Further reading

 - [Martin Fowler's article](http://martinfowler.com/articles/injection.html).

 # Benchmarks